BergmannLab/Retina-tortuosity/README.md

-# How-to for the new multi-trait analysis
+# How-to for the new multi-trait fundus project
-For the new analysis, we decoupled image measurements from quality control.
-Also, running GWAS is faster and includes the option of running a minimalistic Affymetrix GWAS for exploration.
+For this project, we decoupled image measurements from quality control.
+Also, running GWAS is faster and includes the option of running a minimalistic Affymetrix GWAS for exploration, as well as easy plotting (Manhattan, QQ) and further postprocessing of GWAS results.

 ## Phenotype measurements
 The new script `measurePhenotype.py` contains the functions for measuring all the non-basic phenotypes.
 Measurements can be taken on ARIA and LWNET output, or on the raw images directly.